raspberrypilearning/clone-wars/en/step_2.md

 	end
 ```

-The x-axis goes from left to right on the Stage, so if you make the the spaceship's x-position smaller by substracting from it, it will move further to the left.
-This code is the part which makes your spaceship move left:
+The x-axis goes from the left side of the Stage to the right side.
+This means that the spaceship moves to the left when you subtract from the value of the spaceship sprite's `x` position.
+So this code block is the part that makes your spaceship move left:

 ```blocks
 change x by (-4)